Zachary-Levesque/Knovara/README.md

 ## Demo Flow

 1. Open the Index page at `/knowledge`.
 2. Create or select a project.
-The default project points at `../example_data`.
+The default project points at `../example_data`; new projects can use a local directory or a GitHub repository URL.
-3. Ingest the selected project into its Chroma collection.
+3. For GitHub projects, Knovara clones the repository into `REPOSITORY_CACHE_DIR`, then ingests the selected project into its Chroma collection.
 4. Open Chat and ask about gateway retries, ownership, onboarding, or architecture decisions.
 5. Open Mentor and generate a first-week ramp-up path scoped to the selected project.